Jeremy Horning

 Why Do I Need Ventilation In My Shed?

-If your shed has good ventilation, there will be cool air and proper air movement inside.
-Effective ventilation prevents excess moisture build-up, which if not tackled, might lead to mildew and mold growth.
-Your shed must have a good venting system to maintain temperature control, even in the winter months.
+If your shed has good ventilation, there will be proper air movement inside.
+Effective ventilation prevents excess moisture build-up.
+This can lead to mildew and mold growth.
+Your shed must have a good venting system to maintain temperature control.
 No one wants excess heat building up in their shed.

 What Are The Problems Caused By Poor Ventilation?

-Below are some problems that might occur if your storage shed is not well ventilated.
+Here are a few problems that might occur if your storage shed is not well ventilated.

-Chemicals: The fumes from fertilizers, pool chemicals, gasoline, and other products in your shed can be detrimental to your health.
-Exposure to this dirty air, even in the short term, could lead to skin irritation or respiratory issues.
+• Chemicals: The fumes from fertilizers, pool chemicals, gasoline, and other products in your shed can be detrimental to your health.
+Exposure to this dirty air could lead to skin irritation or respiratory issues.
 Some chemical mixtures could be explosive.

 How Much Ventilation Does A Shed Need?